 On 20th December 1848, over 60,000 slaves were freed following a speech given on the Place du Gouvernement square in Saint-Denis by Joseph Napoleon Sarda-Garriga, Commissioner of the French Republic.
 A year later, the artist Alphonse Garreau, who had settled on the island, painted a picture evoking the event.
-Today, the work is referred to as ‘Allégorie de l’abolition de l’esclavage à la Réunion’ (Allegory of abolition of slavery in Reunion).
+Today, the work is referred to as ‘Allégorie de l’abolition de l’esclavage à la Réunion’.

 The artist’s vision is one of power, order and work.
 The central character is Sarda-Garriga.
 The painting expresses a clear message: liberty goes hand-in-hand with the obligation to work.
 The newly freed slaves in the crowd remain totally anonymous, with no power of expression.

 Revisiting ‘Allegory …’ by giving a presence to the slaves widens the meaning of this work, steeped in history.
 The project of the Léon Dierx art gallery consists in combining history and contemporary art.

 ‘Dissiper la brume’, an installation created especially for the exhibition by the artist Mathilde Fossy, encourages us to follow the meanders of history.
 The names given to the slaves in 1848, at the heart of Mathilde Fossey’s artistic expression, reflect present-day patronymics, echoing the painting by Garreau, like a new allegory that takes into consideration the temporality of the last 170 years.